Global-Health-Labs/nPOC-BB/docs/glossary.md

 `molecular test / nucleic acid amplification test (NAAT)`

 :   A diagnostic test that can detect the presence of a molecular target, often a nucleic acid sequence specific to a pathogen or other diagnostic target, in very low quantities (down to a single molecule), often through a biochemical amplification of the molecular target.
 Such testing is often only possible to perform in a well-resourced diagnostic laboratory setting.
-For an example of an effort to make NAATs more broadly available, see **[NAATOS][1]**.
+For an example of an effort to make NAATs more broadly available, see [NAATOS][1].

-`Mycobacterium tuberculosis (MTb)`
+`Mycobacterium tuberculosis (Mtb)`

 :   A species of pathogenic bacteria in the family Mycobacteriaceae and the causative agent of the infectious disease tuberculosis.

 `NAATOS: Nucleic Acid Amplification Test On a Strip`

-:   A technology under development at GHL combining the low-cost and availability of lateral flow assay (LFA) testing with molecular testing.
+:   A technology developed at Global Health Labs (GHL) that combines the low-cost and availability of lateral flow assay (LFA) testing with nucleic acid amplification (i.e., molecular) testing.

 `Near-Point-of-Care Bead Beater (nPOC-BB)`

 :   A portable sample preparation instrument designed to prepare *Mycobacterium tuberculosis* from human tongue swab specimens for detection of TB via molecular testing in low-resource settings.
 Will also work with liquified human sputum specimens and may be useful in other sample preparation applications.
-Originally developed as a component of the **[NAATOS][1]** system, it is sometimes called the Sample Preparation Module (SPM).
+Originally a component of the Nucleic Acid Amplification Test On a Strip (NAATOS) diagnostic test system developed at Global Health Labs (GHL), it also called the Sample Preparation Module (SPM) in some documentation.

+`Requirements Traceability Matrix (RTM)`

+:   A document used in the design control of regulated medical devices that tracks the relationship between User Needs and Design Requirements.

+`Sample Preparation Module (SPM)`

+: Another name for the Near-Point-of-Care Bead Beater (nPOC-BB) used in the context of the Nucleic Acid Amplification Test On a Strip (NAATOS) diagnostic test system developed at Global Health Labs (GHL).

+`Sample Collection Consumable (SCC)`

+: A consumable device, such as a nylon-flocked swab, used to collect a sample for preparation in the Near-Point-of-Care Bead Beater (nPOC-BB).

+`Sample Preparation Tube (STC)`

+: A squeezable dropper tube used to contain a sample for preparation in the Near-Point-of-Care Bead Beater (nPOC-BB) and to transfer prepared sample to the consumable of a nucleic acid amplification test.

+`Tuberculosis`

+:   A deadly but curable infectious disease caused by the pathogenic bacteria *Mycobacterium tuberculosis* (Mtb).

 [1]: <https://www.ghlabs.org/innovations/next-generation-dx-platforms-2> "NAATOS: Nucleic Acid Amplification Test On a Strip"